tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 // accepts the same type of request impl<R, T> Handler<R> for Timeout<T>
 where
-    // The actual type of request must not contain
+    // As with the previous implementation, the actual
-    // references.
-The compiler would tell us to add
+    // type of request must not contain references.
-    // this if we didn't
+    // The compiler would tell us to add this anyway.
     R: 'static,

     // `T` must accept requests of type `R`
     T: Handler<R> + Clone + 'static,

     // We must be able to convert an `Elapsed` into
     // `T`'s error type
     T::Error: From<tokio::time::error::Elapsed>,